Universal limitation of quantum information recovery: symmetry versus coherence: Setup

 where $\ex{...}_{\rho}:=\Tr(...\rho )$, and the set $\{p_j,\rho_j\}$ covers all decompositions $\rho_A=\sum_jp_j\rho_j$.
 Note that the quantity $\SA $ is a function of the state $\rho_A$ and the CPTP map.
-A finite value of the dynamical fluctuation is reflected from the fact that the global symmetry does not completely restrict the behavior of the subsystem.
+When the systems $A$ and $B$ are \g{identical} to $A'$ and $B'$, \g{respectively,} and the unitary operator is decoupled between the systems as $U=U_A \otimes U_B$, the dynamical fluctuation is trivially zero.
+A finite value of the dynamical fluctuation is generated for a finite interaction between the systems\g{.
+This is} reflected from the fact that the global symmetry does not completely restrict the behaviour of the subsystem.

-Another key quantity is the quantum coherence.
-Following the standard argument in the resource theory of asymmetry, we employ the quantum Fisher information \cite{Helstrom,Holevo} to quantify the quantum coherence \cite{Takagi2018,Marvian distillation}:
+Another key quantity is quantum coherence.
+Following the standard argument in the resource theory of asymmetry, we employ the SLD-quantum Fisher information \cite{Helstrom,Holevo} for the state family $\{e^{-iXt}\rho e^{iXt}\}_{t\in\mathbb{R}}$ to quantify the quantum coherence on $\rho$ \cite{Takagi2018,Marvian distillation}:

 The quantum Fisher information is a good indicator of the amount of quantum coherence in $\rho$ with the basis of the eigenvectors of $X$.
-It is known that this quantity is directly connected to the amount of \textit{quantum fluctuation} (See Method section) \cite{Q-Fisher=Q-fluctuation1, Q-Fisher=Q-fluctuation2}.
+It is known that this quantity is directly connected to the amount of \textit{quantum fluctuation} (see Appendix \ref{AppA}) \cite{Q-Fisher=Q-fluctuation1, Q-Fisher=Q-fluctuation2}.
 We consider the quantum coherence contained inside the system $B$ as discussed below.